kevinfaveri/gyoz.ai/README.md

 BUGFIX: Put loading above, on the chatbox, when loading actions
 BUGFIX: Add background to topbar, correctly calculate chatbox size so scroll is correctly created
 BUGFIX: Brainstorm if spacing inside the chatbox makes sense at all
-BUGFIX: If there's punctuation, it should return it correctly with line breaks etc (but parse the messages before sending to the API to have less tokens using minify string)
+BUGFIX: If there's punctuation / new line, it should return it correctly with line breaks etc (but parse the messages before sending to the API to have less tokens using minify string)
 Add animation for chat messages appearing, some effect.
 Check accertenity.
+BUGFIX: Add limit in input, and make it a textarea
+BUGFIX: Add ZOD to parse agents formats you get from API.
+If not match. reroll again
+BUGFIX: Add get latest version of app button
+BUGFIX: If match is not found in message replacement id, it can always match id -1.
+BUGFIX: Check all todos
+BUGFIX: Check all fixes and comments

 P0 - Add connect wallet quick action